 The Pump management function can be used for a heating circuit circulation pump.
 Usually, this is the circulation pump UP1.
-If the control circuit RK1 is a pre-control circuit, the Pump management function is used for circulation pump UP2 (-> system schematics from page 28 onwards).
+If the control circuit RK1 is a pre-control circuit, the Pump management function is used for circulation pump UP2; additionally, if control circuit RK2 is assigned to DHW heating (-> system schematics from page 29 onwards), the function for the circulation pump UP3 is available.
 The speed-controlled pump is, however, needs to be connected in any case to the binary outputs BA12 and BA13 (semiconductor relay, max.
 24 V, 50 mA).

-- BA12 switches the pump on/off (in parallel with binary output BA1 on the network side) - BA13 releases the speed control in rated operation or sets the pump to minimum speed operation during reduced operation
+- BA12 switches the pump on/off (in parallel with binary output on the network side) - BA13 releases the speed control in rated operation or sets the pump to minimum speed operation during reduced operation